On this page:

 All format commands begin with the letter F.

-Format commands only affect the way results are shown, they do not change their actual values.
+Format commands only affect how results are shown, they do not change their actual values.

-In many cases seeing results with up to 15 digits is more of a distraction than a desired feature.
+In many cases seeing results with up to 15 digits can be more of a distraction than a desired feature.
 When such accuracy is not required, you can chose to see only a maximum of 9 digits.

 FSHORT sets the maximum number of significant floating point digits to 9.